-All research must be conducted with integrity, honesty, and appropriate regard for human and animal subjects.
-Research misconduct—including data fabrication, falsification, plagiarism, or misappropriation of ideas—is prohibited.
+All research must be conducted with integrity, honesty, and in alignment with all applicable ethical principles, regulations, and standards, including appropriate regard for human and animal subjects.
+Research misconduct, including data fabrication, falsification, plagiarism, or misappropriation of ideas is prohibited.
 Researchers must maintain high standards of accuracy and objectivity, demonstrate accountability for research funds, disclose or avoid conflicts of interest or commitment; comply with contract terms, and properly acknowledge all scholarly contributions from colleagues, students, and trainees.
 The institution protects faculty rights to academic freedom, freedom of expression, and due process.
 These include free inquiry, presenting relevant controversial material, addressing institutional policies, and participating in governance.
+Faculty members should practice their scholarly activities within the bounds of their expertise and always distinguish carefully between public statements of expertise and non-expert personal opinions.
+All faculty members whose primary scholarly activity is done at Old Dominion University should acknowledge Old Dominion University as their primary institutional affiliation.

 Commitment to Colleagues

+Faculty members should contribute to a welcoming, safe, and civil workplace and embrace their responsibility to conduct themselves in a manner that cultivates mutual respect, inclusion, and a healthy work environment.
 Professionalism and assisting other faculty in their professional development is essential in healthcare and academic settings.
-All forms of discrimination or harassment are prohibited.
+Faculty members’ interactions with all others should reflect the University’s commitment to a work and educational environment that is free of discrimination, bullying, or harassment.
 Faculty must respect colleagues' free inquiry even when findings differ from their own.
 Faculty must acknowledge intellectual debts, participate in institutional governance, and use objective criteria in evaluating peers.
 Faculty should maintain confidentiality in personnel matters and demonstrate respect for divergent viewpoints within the academic community.

 Commitment to the Community